 - Spelling books are used to practise the spelling focus of the week.

 - Children use personal dictionaries in key stage two and personal word mats in key stage one.

 - Children play spelling games and learn spelling rules.

 - Children are taught to use dictionaries and thesauruses confidently.

 We aim for all of our children to read for pleasure therefore reading is the most important homework of all!

 - Help children to read sounds/ words/ books

 - Continue to read increasingly challenging texts to them, this will ensure that your child has a large store of vocabulary and ‘story’ language in their heads to draw from when they are writing!

 - Enrichment homework – our projects encourage family collaboration and participation.
 They are creative, open ended and often linked to our topics.
 They foster independent research and presentation skills.

-For further details regarding homework please refer to class webpages.
+For further details regarding homework please refer to our Homework Page.